sanskrit/raw_etexts_english/blogs/manasataramgini/2017-09-14_make-your-own-sky-map.md

 +++
-title = "Make your own skyxa0map"
+title = "Make your own sky map"

 +++
 We live in the age of photo-realism, be it for maps of the world or of